NeurodataWithoutBorders/nwbinspector/docs/best_practices/ecephys.rst

 Observation Intervals
 ~~~~~~~~~~~~~~~~~~~~~

-The ``obs_intervals`` of :ref:`nwb-schema:sec-units-src` field is used to indicate periods of time where the underlying electrical signal(s) moved outside the region of view.
-Therefore, there should not be any identified spike times for units matched to those electrical signal(s) occuring outside of these defined ``obs_intervals``.
+The ``obs_intervals`` field of the :ref:`nwb-schema:sec-units-src` table is used to indicate periods of time where the underlying electrical signal(s) moved outside the region of view.
+Therefore, there should not be any identified spike times for units matched to those electrical signal(s) occuring outside of the defined ``obs_intervals``.

 Check function: :py:meth:`~nwbinspector.checks.ecephys.check_spike_times_not_in_unobserved_interval`